Recoverthol is an Australian hangover prevention drop which was created and launched in 2018 by a scientist from Queensland.

 - Zinc – 2mg

-Because hangovers are complicated.
-In fact scientists still don’t know exactly what causes them.
+The science of hangovers is complicated.
+In fact, scientists still don’t know exactly what causes them.
 So far, its generally accepted that hangovers are caused by alcohol affecting 3 things:

 - Alcohol is an irritant: It’s a toxin that causes inflammation of the stomach lining.
 This may contribute to feeling nauseous.

-Overall, we think the three ingredients in Recoverthol may support your liver in some aspects, but its missing a few others.
+Overall, we think the three ingredients in Recoverthol may support your liver.

 Vitamin B1, B2 and B5 – Supports other areas of metabolic function